adeira/universe/src/monorepo-shipit/README.md

 );
 ```

 Please note: this is just an example, currently we support only `// @x-shipit-enable` and `// @x-shipit-disable` in this exact format.
-However, logic of this filter is independent on this marker so it's possible to build on top of this and even make it project specific.

 ## Renaming project roots